 The responsibilities of an Audit Committee are carried out by the Audit & Risk Committee.
-This Committee consists of only two independent non-executive directors due to the current size of the Board.
+As at 30 June, this Committee consists of only two independent non-executive directors.

 The Board considers that the technical skills, qualifications and experience represented by the involvement its members Mr Anoosh Manzoori (Chair) and Leath Nicholson are most suited to the effective discharge of the responsibilities of this Committee.